mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 }
 ```

-Please refer to the AWS documentation on the format of access log files for further details.
+For more information about the format of access log files, see [Access Logs for Your Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-access-logs.html#access-log-file-format) in the AWS documentation.

-## Deletion protection
+## Preventing accidental deletion
-It is possible to prevent accidental deletion of NLBs by enabling deletion protection flag in cloudProvider configuration.
+You can prevent accidental deletion of AWS Network Load Balancers by enabling the deletion protection flag in the `cloudProvider` section of the Edge-LB pool configuration file.

+The following code excerpt illustrates how you can set the `deletionProtection` field to prevent AWS Network Load Balancers for an Edge-LB pool from being accidentally deleted:

 ```json
 {